 The illustration describes how to define activities that will contribute to reaching the goal.
-It might feel a bit backward, but we say: Start from the end.
-By this, we mean that the first step is to define the end goal (i.e. the set MIGs)—based on this you start defining the activities that will bring you to the MIG the quickest.
-We strongly recommend not to have more than two simultaneous activities at each level in the staircase.
-As soon as you try to add more activities none of them will be properly executed.
+It might feel a bit backward, but we say: Start from the end and define the end goal (i.e. the set MIGs)—based on this you start defining the activities that will bring you to the MIG the quickest.
 When activity one and two are done, new activities found to be the most important are formulated.
 Continue this way until the goal is reached.

 By now you know that a change in behavior within the organization is an important element to succeed with strategy execution.
 We have seen a number of companies invest time and money in communication, workshops, and discussions to make managers and employees change their behavior.
 Many fail and often money and energy are wasted.
 You cannot talk your company into a change in behavior — things have to be done to have any effect.

 One of the most exciting things to see is a real change in the behavior of the employees.
 When this change occurs, the old way of working disappears and something new takes its place.
 It is always great to see!
 We have seen how the use of the acceleration staircase contributes to true behavioral change.
 By methodically breaking down the goals to the individual level, by involving the employees in the work and regularly follow up, you create the desired behavior and a higher degree of motivation.